 Cliff White was a founding partner and the financial architect of NEW Customer Service Companies Inc., the nation’s leading provider of extended-service plans and buyer-protection programs for consumer products.
 Founded in 1983 with headquarters in Sterling, Va., NEW provides award-winning post-sale consumer care for leading retailers, consumer service providers, wireless carriers and financial services firms in the United States, Canada, China, Japan, Turkey and the United Kingdom.

 He is active on the Board of the Community Foundation of Montgomery County, where he and his wife, Debbie, have a family fund.
-Mr. White is also on the foundation's Sharing Montgomery Grants Committee and is a founder and co-chair of the foundation's Neighbors in Need Montgomery Fund, which assists those in the county who are in dire need of housing, food and employment.
+White is also on the foundation's Sharing Montgomery Grants Committee and a founder and co-chair of the foundation’s Neighbors in Need Montgomery Fund (a fund established in response to the current economic downturn focused on helping those in the county in dire need of housing, food and employment).
 The Whites also are donors in Venture Philanthropy Partners, an innovative philanthropic organization that makes investments in high-performing nonprofit organizations that serve children and youth of low-income families in the National Capital region.
-In addition, Mr. White is the treasurer of St. Dunstan's Episcopal Church in Bethesda, Md.
+In addition, White is the treasurer of St. Dunstan’s Episcopal Church in Bethesda, Md.